 Document Translation

-The Saint Paul Port Authority will analyze the costs and benefits of translating documents for potential LEP client(s), considering the expense of translating the documents, the barriers to meaningful translation, or interpretation of technical information.
+SPPA will analyze the costs and benefits of translating documents for potential LEP client(s), considering the expense of translating the documents, barriers to meaningful translation, and interpretation of technical information.

 The LEP Plan will be: